JorgeArguello1999/CapMax/README.md

 - **Body:**
   - `file` (required): The image file to upload.
 It should be in binary format.
   - `ia` (optional): Select if you want recognise with OPENAI or Regular Expression
+  - `deposit` (required) If you want recognise and get the data from deposit document

 ### Curl Example